 Employment Outlook and Salary Info

-Job growth for veterinary technicians, including animal health technicians, is expected to grow 52% between 2010 and 2020, a rate that is considerably faster than is common for most occupations, according to the U.S. Bureau of Labor Statistics.
-In 2012, the median yearly salary for veterinary technicians was $30,290, while the top 90% of veterinary technicians earned an annual salary of $44,030 or more (www.bls.gov).
+Job growth for veterinary technologists, including animal health technicians, is expected to grow 19% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics.
+In 2015, the median yearly salary for veterinary technologists was $31,800 (www.bls.gov).

 Professional Certification and Continuing Education Information